-In this example a voter cast a questionable vote that the tabulator may not have properly recorded for Lincoln and attempted to retract a vote for Eisenhower.
+In this example a voter cast a questionable vote that the tabulator may or may not have recorded for Lincoln.
+The voter apparently attempted to retract a vote for Eisenhower.
+However, the tabulator may have picked up both of these marks as votes for both candidates.
 Therefore, the Audit Report should reflect vote totals as follows....

 A В C D E F

 Office Candidate Machine Totals Undisputed Questionable Overall Hand

 (Tape) Vote Totals Vote Totals Count Totals

 (D+E)

-First Selectman Lincoln 1 0 1 1
+First Selectman Lincoln 0 0 1 1

-Selectman Eisenhower 1 0 0 0
+Selectman Eisenhower 1 0 1 1